Group Therapy

 Facilitator: Laura Jones, LPC

-This support space is designed to address issues of interest to undergraduate and graduate students who identify as neurodivergent (e.g., ADHD, Autism).
-This group aims to create a supportive peer environment to discuss experiences related to being neurodivergent, share coping skills and build community.
-The group facilitator, Laura Jones, LPC (they/them) is a community therapist who is BIPOC, Queer and neurodivergent.
-Students who are interested in learning more or who would like to schedule a group screening, please email laura@wildfeathercounseling.com.
+This support space is designed to address issues of interest to undergraduate and graduate students who identify as neurodivergent (e.g., ADHD, autism) and those who care for others who are neurodivergent.
+This group aims to create a supportive peer environment to discuss experiences related to being neurodivergent or caring for those who are neurodivergent, share coping skills and build community.
+The group facilitator, Laura Jones, LPC (they/them), is a community therapist who is BIPOC, Queer and neurodivergent.
+Please email Laura Jones to learn more about this group.

 Truth, Empowerment, and Advocacy Support Group